 The performance and success of any company can be assessed via its finances.
 Take a look at key reports and presentations, get the latest information on past and future webcasts, and see up-to-date financial targets.

 <p>Marel is the largest company on NASDAQ Iceland by market capitalization.
 Marel shares were the most actively traded on NASDAQ Iceland in 2018 with a turnover rate of 36%.</p>

-In the long term, management expects 4-6% average annual market growth.
-Marel aims to grow organically faster than the market, driven by innovation and market penetration.
-Solid operational performance and strong cash flow is expected to support 5-7% revenue growth on average by acquisition.
-Please refer to the latest quarterly results announcement for outlook in the short to medium term.
+Up to 2026, management forecasts 4-6% average annual market growth.
+Marel aims to grow organically faster than the market, driven by innovation and growing market penetration.
+Solid operational performance and strong cash flow is expected to support 5-7% revenue growth on average by acquisitions.

 To support new product development and ensure continued competitiveness of existing product offering.

 Marel’s management expects Earnings per share to grow faster than revenues

 |EPS to grow faster than revenues||15.3||17.95||13.70||10.59|

 The leverage ratio is estimated to be in line with the targeted capital structure of the company.

 Dividend or share buyback targeted at 20-40% of net profits.
 Excess capital used to stimulate growth and value creation, as well as payment of dividends / funding share buybacks.